mattaw/drawio-libs-logic-gates/README.md

 # drawio-libs-logic-gates
 A custom, on-grid library of logic gates for draw.io.
 Gates have one input to five inputs on grid.

+Designed for a diagram grid size of 5pt.
+Click on the blank page to access the "Diagram" sidebar.
+Set grid from 10pt to 5pt.

-# Copyright Purdue University 2025 and Professor Matthew Swabey
+## Copyright Purdue University 2025 and Professor Matthew Swabey

-# License Apache 2.0
+## License Apache 2.0